 Pennsylvania's Right to Know Law took effect January 1, 2009.
 The law concerns public access to records at public institutions and government agencies.
-The most significant change in the law is that the burden of proof is now on the institution or agency to show why a record should not be released.
+The law places the burden of proof on the institution or agency to show why a record should not be released.

 Before submitting a request, please note:

 - Requests must be in writing via either hard copy or email.
-Submit a request online via email.
+Submit a request online via email below.

 - Requests for information must be specific as to the record(s) desired.
 A reason for the request is not required.